learn-academy-2023-foxtrot/week-1-assessment-RonielOverton/interview-questions.md

 3. What is the difference between an array's index and its value?

-Your answer:An array's index is the place where the value is located in the array.
+Your answer: An array's index is the place where the value is located in the array.
 It's value is the data type in the array.

 Researched answer: An index of an array is the address to the array's element.
 The value is the element or data type that the array holds.